Tasmania

-Tasmania's main island was inhabited by Aboriginal peoples for up to 40,000 years before British colonization.
-It is thought that Aboriginal Tasmanians became separated from the mainland Aboriginal groups about 11,700 years ago, after rising sea levels formed Bass Strait.
-The island was permanently settled by Europeans in 1803 as a penal settlement of the British Empire to prevent claims to the land by the First French Empire during the Napoleonic Wars.
-The Aboriginal population is estimated to have been between 3,000 and 7,000 at the time of British settlement, but was almost wiped out within 30 years during a period of conflicts with settlers known as the "Black War" and the spread of infectious diseases.
-The conflict, which peaked between 1825 and 1831 and led to more than three years of martial law, cost the lives of almost 1,100 Aboriginal people and settlers.
+Tasmania's main island was first inhabited by Aboriginal peoples, who today generally identify as Palawa or Pakana.

+It is believed that Aboriginal Tasmanians became isolated from mainland Aboriginal groups around 11,700 years ago, when rising sea levels formed Bass Strait.

+In 1803, Tasmania was permanently settled by Europeans as a penal settlement of the British Empire, partly to pre-empt French territorial claims during the Napoleonic Wars.
+At the time of British arrival, the Aboriginal population is estimated to have been between 3,000 and 7,000.
+Within three decades, however, this number declined drastically due to violent conflict, known as the Black War, and the spread of infectious diseases.
+The Black War peaked between 1825 and 1831, resulting in the declaration of martial law for more than three years and causing the deaths of nearly 1,100 Aboriginal people and settlers.

-Under British rule the island was initially part of the Colony of New South Wales but became a separate colony under the name Van Diemen's Land (named after Anthony van Diemen) in 1825.
+Under British rule, the island was initially part of the Colony of New South Wales; however, it became a separate colony under the name Van Diemen's Land (named after Anthony van Diemen) in 1825.
 Approximately 80,000 convicts were sent to Van Diemen's Land before this practice, known as transportation, ceased in 1853.
-In 1855 the present Constitution of Tasmania was enacted, and the following year the colony formally changed its name to Tasmania.
-In 1901 it became a state of Australia through the process of the federation of Australia.
+In 1855, the present Constitution of Tasmania was enacted, and the following year the colony formally changed its name to Tasmania.
+In 1901, it became a founding constituent state of Australia (one of six) through the process of the federation of Australia.

-Today, Tasmania has the second smallest economy of the Australian states and territories, which is significantly formed of tourism, agriculture and aquaculture, education and healthcare.
+Today, Tasmania has the second smallest economy of the Australian states and territories; economic activity involves principally tourism, agriculture, aquaculture, education, and healthcare.
 Tasmania is a significant agricultural exporter, as well as a significant destination for eco-tourism.
-About 42 percent of its land area, including national parks and World Heritage Sites (21%) is protected in some form of reserve.
+About 42% of its land area, including national parks and World Heritage Sites (21%), is protected in some form of reserve.
 The first environmental political party in the world was founded in Tasmania.

 Toponymy

 Tasmania is named after Dutch explorer Abel Tasman, who made the first reported European sighting of the island on 24 November 1642.
 Tasman named the island Anthony van Diemen's Land after his sponsor Anthony van Diemen, the Governor of the Dutch East Indies.
 The name was later shortened to Van Diemen's Land by the British.
-It was officially renamed Tasmania in honour of its first European discoverer on 1 January 1856.
+It was officially renamed "Tasmania" in honour of its first European discoverer on 1 January 1856.

 Tasmania was sometimes referred to as "Dervon", as mentioned in the Jerilderie Letter written by the notorious Australian bushranger Ned Kelly in 1879.
-The colloquial expression for the state is "Tassie".
-Tasmania is also colloquially shortened to "Tas", mainly when used in business names and website addresses.
+The colloquial expression or nickname for the state is "Tassie".
+Tasmania is also sometimes referenced by its short-form name "Tas", mainly when written (eg, in business names, websites, addresses).
 TAS is also the Australia Post abbreviation for the state.